ThalesGroup/luna-kmu/README.md

 The purpose of KMU is to offer handful key management functions to import/export/derive cryptographic keys using transport keys (or "wrap keys", which can be private or secret keys) to address typical IOT and automotive use cases.

 KMU allows to:
-    Create data objects.
+- Create data objects.
-    List objects in partitions.
+- List objects in partitions.
-    Display and modify object attributes.
+- Display and modify object attributes.
-    Create keys (including DES, AES, RSA, DSA, DH, ECDSA, EdDSA, Montgomery, SM2, SM4 or generic ones).
+- Create keys (including DES, AES, RSA, DSA, DH, ECDSA, EdDSA, Montgomery, ML-DSA, SM2, SM4, HMAC or generic ones).
-    Create AES or DES keys as multiple clear key compoments and KCV (XOR method) Export and wrap private/secret keys (currently limited to RSA OAEP, AES variant wrap algorithms) in a file.
+- Create AES or DES keys as multiple clear key compoments and KCV (XOR method)
+- Export and wrap private/secret keys (currently limited to RSA OAEP, AES variant wrap algorithms) in a file.
-    Export public keys in a binary file or a text file encoded using ASN1 DER and PKCS#8.
+- Export public keys in a binary file or a text file encoded using ASN1 DER and PKCS#8.
-    Import wrapped private/secret keys from a file (currently limited to RSA OAEP, AES variant wrap algorithms).
+- Import wrapped private/secret keys from a file (currently limited to RSA OAEP, AES variant wrap algorithms).
-    Import wrapped AES keys from a file encoded in TR31 format(partial support with AES key only as ZMK).
+- Import wrapped AES keys from a file encoded in TR31 format(partial support with AES key only as ZMK).
-    Import DES or AES keys as multiple clear key compoments and KCV (XOR method) Import public keys from a binary file or a text text file encoded using ASN1 DER, PKCS#8.
+- Import DES or AES keys as multiple clear key compoments and KCV (XOR method)
+- Import public keys from a binary file or a text text file encoded using ASN1 DER, PKCS#8.
-    Encrypt/decrypt from/to a file (currently limited to RSA OAEP and AES encryption algorithms).
+- Encrypt/decrypt from/to a file (currently limited to RSA OAEP and AES encryption algorithms).
-    Derive key (currently limited to SHAxxx derivation mechanisms and proprietary Thales Luna key derivation functions such as CKM_NIST_PRF_KDF).
+- Derive key (currently limited to SHAxxx derivation mechanisms and proprietary Thales Luna key derivation functions such as CKM_NIST_PRF_KDF).
-    Generate a digest for symetric keys.
+- Generate a digest for symetric keys.
-    Convert a file format to other file formats.
+- Convert a file format to other file formats.
-    Compute KCV on a symetric key (currently limited to 3 KCV methods: PCI DSS, PKCS#11 and Global Platform).
+- Compute KCV on a symetric key (currently limited to 4 KCV methods: PCI DSS, PKCS#11, Global Platform and HMAC-SHA256).
-    Perform a remote MZMK setup with Thales TMD
+- Perform a remote MZMK setup with Thales TMD

 These operations require to create partitions, register clients, initialize user roles...
 These tasks can be performed using:
 - The [Luna Universal Client](https://thalesdocs.com/gphsm/luna/7/docs/network/Content/Utilities/Preface.htm), and esp.